Visualize wind data

 At this point, Raster MTS will begin to process your job with a job_id.
 You can retrieve your job's information by calling the API endpoint below with your job_id.

-curl "\${ENDPOINT}/\${TILESET_ID}/jobs/{job_id}?access_token=\${MAPBOX_ACCESS_TOKEN}"
+$curl "\${ENDPOINT}/\${TILESET_ID}/jobs/{job_id}?access_token=\${MAPBOX_ACCESS_TOKEN}"

 Add tileset to map

-Using this tileset as a raster-array source we will add the source to our map as a raster-particle layer.
+Using this tileset as a raster-array source you will add the source to our map as a raster-particle layer.
 This will render a particle animation on a map based on wind velocity and direction.

 <!DOCTYPE html>